 The Scribbler Tablet PC continues to receive numerous awards, with our newest version of the Scribbler, our SC2100, featuring Microsoft's Tablet PC operating system, long battery life and excellent mobility.
-In November, 2004, the Company launched the Lithium laptop, equipped with Microsoft's operating system and Electrovaya's lithium ion Superpolymer ® battery.

 In October, 2003 the Company was awarded a US \$2.95 million contract by NASA (National Aeronautics and Space Administration - Johnson Space Center) to provide high-energy lithium ion SuperPolymer® power systems as a power source for Extra-Vehicular Mobility Units (EMUs).
+In October, 2004 this relationship was expanded by \$0.25 million for additional batteries and chargers and work on a power system for the AERCam, a free flying camera platform intended to provide additional external views unavailable from the International Station or Space Shuttle cameras.